isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

 ![Image of Selecting PDF Tools API Credentials](assets/AWNjs_2.png)

-## Configuring the Sample Project Manually
+## Configuring the sample project manually

 If you choose to not download a sample project from the Create New Credentials page, you can also set up the project manually.